ryanwhowe/websocket-workshop/README.md

 We now also have the option to change the realm to which we are connected.
-Call `wsWorkshop.setRealm()` with a string argument and then `wsWorkshop.connectAgain()` to close the connection and connect again with a new realm (or just modify the script in `public/2/script.js` and refresh the page.
+Call `wsWorkshop.setRealm()` with a string argument and then `wsWorkshop.connectAgain()` to close the connection and connect again with a new realm (or just modify the script in `public/2/script.js` and refresh the page).

 If you try this with anything other than "ws-workshop" you'll get an error.
 Let's look at the Crossbar config in `lesson-2/router/.crossbar/config.json`